yozawiratama/cardplus/README.md

 ![Card+ Logo](https://lh3.googleusercontent.com/-wAXes0ViSNw/UcghQnMZFcI/AAAAAAAACGk/JHKX2Y7Muvk/s300-no/cardplus.PNG)

+Google now design is really awesome, and if you think that too, why don't you try this sample.
+Card+ is
 An android's color library and layout template to create card ui like google now.

 Basic useful feature list: